havokzero/Shodan_search.py/README.md

 the tool will automatically save the output to a json file for easy reading.

+to search for connections such as vnc or rdp woth no password you can run this command

+python3 shodan_search.py --pages 20 --threads 10 --no-password

 to update the API key you can run this command